duminda1/priceconverter/app/src/main/res/raw/help_pocketcurrency.md

 - PocketCurrency switches to saved or manual rates automatically

 ### Invalid API key
-- Only applies if you switch to ExchangeRatesAPI
+- Only applies if you switch to Advanced: Custom API (exchangerate.host)
 - The app continues using saved rates
 - You'll see a helpful message explaining what happened

+### Monthly API limit reached
+- Applies to exchangerate.host API keys
+- You may need to upgrade your plan or wait for the next billing cycle

 ### Camera not working
 - Check camera permissions